SELF-Technology/self-chain-public/docs/index.md

 SELF represents a return to the original promise: technology that serves its users, not its overlords.

-## Introducing SELF
+## Introducing SELF: The People's Chain

 SELF isn't just another blockchain or cryptocurrency.
-It's a complete reimagining of how technology should work:
+It's a complete reimagining of how technology should work - **built by the people, for the people**:

 - **Your Data, Your Control**: Every piece of information you create remains under your sovereign control
 - **No Third-Parties**: Direct peer-to-peer interactions without corporate intermediaries
 - **User-Control by Design**: Not just an afterthought, but the foundation of every feature
 - **Private AI for Everyone**: Distributed AI that serves users, not corporations
+- **100% Open Source**: Transparent, auditable, and community-driven development

 ## Why SELF Matters Now